Alex-Huleatt/FriendlyBattleCode/Getting Started/Battlecode.md

 * Your HQ spawns units.
 * There is a cooldown on spawning units.

+* Soldiers (the unit spawned by the HQ) does damage to something just by being near it.

 * There are 2 types of things that can be on the ground.
 ** Mines, which can be yours (don't do damage to you), enemies', or neutral (which hurt everyone).
 ** Encampment squares where you can build structures.